cdanewschool/ehr-designer/README.md

 	cd [install directory]
 	node server

 Visit [`localhost:3000`](http://localhost:3000).
-To run on a different port, specify the desires port when starting the server, i.e. `PORT=8080 node server`.
+To run on a different port, specify the desired port when starting the server, i.e. `PORT=8080 node server`.

 Configuration
 =============